Ten reasons you should come and study at St Mary's

 3. Welcoming and supportive community

 Founded on Catholic values, St Mary's is an inclusive institution with a mission to provide students from all backgrounds and faiths with an excellent education.
-We have a welcoming community of around 6,000 students, almost 10% of whom are international, and a high level of support from our staff and student services, helping you to quickly feel at home.
+We have a welcoming community where almost 10% of students are international, and a high level of support from our staff and student services, helping you to quickly feel at home.